bcgov/public-cloud-techdocs/docs/azure/upcoming-features/express-route.md

 ### Current status

-Architecture and design for the Express Route connectivity to on-premises resources are in progress.
-We are working with the Hosting Team on the timing and execution of the implementation phase, is expected to start in the next quarter.
+Architecture and design for the Express Route connectivity to on-premises resources is in progress.
+We are working with the Hosting Team on the timing and execution of the implementation phase, which is tentatively scheduled for the end of the current calendar year.